-The yurt, also called Mongolian Ger, is a traditional home of nomads from Asia.
-There are two types of yurts based on the country of origin: the Mongolian and the Kyrgyz.
-They differ in small structural details.
+What is a yurt?
+Where does it come from? – A yurt, also known as a Mongolian Ger, is a traditional dwelling of nomadic communities in Asia.
+There are two main types of yurts, the Mongolian and the Kyrgyz, which differ slightly in their structural details.

-The yurt is a family home where all generations live together.
-It includes a single room oriented around the central stove, where children, parents and sometimes grandparents gather to live, eat, sleep, pray… The beds/benches are arranged in a circle against the wall, a low table often offers the possibility of being installed to eat, an altar for prayer and the veneration of ancestors is traditionally located opposite the door.
+Yurts serve as the primary family home, where all generations live and gather together.
+The single room is organized around the central stove, where children, parents, and grandparents gather to live, eat, sleep, and pray.
+Beds/benches are arranged in a circle around the walls, and a low table is often used for meals.
+A traditional altar for prayer and the veneration of ancestors is typically located opposite the door.

 On this page, you will find some volunteering opportunities related to building or living in a yurt.
 These may include opportunities to assist in the construction of yurts, learn traditional yurt-making techniques, or even live and work in a yurt community.
 Whether you are interested in sustainable living, nomadic culture, or traditional building methods, these opportunities can provide a unique and immersive experience.

 “If you also offer or know of any volunteer opportunities that provide the opportunity to live in a yurt or learn how to build one, do not hesitate to contact us.